The Golden Ratio Proximal ADMM with Norm Independent Step-Sizes for Separable Convex Optimization: Main results

+\begin{itemize} \item In Section~\ref{sec_4}, we propose a decreasing step-size rule for \eqref{eq:GrpADMM} that provides a local estimate of $\|A\|$ ( see \eqref{eq:steps tau_k} in Algorithm~\ref{alg:1}), without using any backtracking procedure.
+For this algorithm, we establish global convergence of the generated iterates, together with ergodic sublinear convergence rates in terms of the objective residual and the feasibility violation.
+In the worst-case scenario, when the initial step-size is poorly chosen, we show that our scheme reduces to the existing fixed step-size \ref{eq:GrpADMM} algorithm.

+\item We further prove pointwise convergence of the iterates generated by Algorithm 1.
+In addition, we enlarge the admissible range of the parameter $\psi$ from the Golden ratio $\phi$ to $1+\sqrt{3}$.
+This wider range may lead to faster convergence in practice, as observed in \cite{chang2022grpda,soe2026golden} for related special cases of \eqref{eq:model}.

+\item In Section~\ref{sec_5}, we develop a non-decreasing step-size strategy for a modified variant of \eqref{eq:GrpADMM}.
+Here, the modification refers to the scaled proximal term in the $w$-subproblem of Algorithm~\ref{alg:2} by $\sigma_k^{-1}$, where $\sigma_k$ is determined through \eqref{eq:steps_alg_2_tau_k}.
+This modification yields a Fej\'er monotonicity property (see Lemma~\ref{lemma_2}).
+In this setting, the primal step-sizes converge to a positive constant, while still being allowed to increase along the iterations.
+We prove global convergence of Algorithm~\ref{alg:2}, and also establish its ergodic and pointwise convergence properties.

+\item Finally, in Section~\ref{numerical_section}, we present numerical experiments on several benchmark problems to demonstrate the practical performance of the proposed methods and their advantages over existing approaches. \end{itemize}

-\section{Main Results}
+\section{Main results}

-In this section, we propose a decaying step-size strategy for \algref{eq:GrpADMM}{GrpADMM}, where one does not require the explicit computation of $\|A\|$; this is achieved by evaluating the primal steps ($\tau_k$) as the minimum of the previous step-size and an appropriately scaled inverse of a local estimate of $\|A\|$, as presented in Algorithm~\ref{alg:1}.
+In this section, we propose a decreasing step-size strategy for \ref{eq:GrpADMM}, where one does not require the explicit computation of $\|A\|$; this is achieved by evaluating the primal steps ($\tau_k$) as the minimum of the previous step-size and an appropriately scaled inverse of a local estimate of $\|A\|$, as presented in Algorithm~\ref{alg:1}.
+For notational convenience, we define the following local approximation of the norm of the operator~$A$: